jpsmoura/Openshift-CI-CD/README.md

 # Openshift CI/CD
-In this example, we are setting up a custom CI/CD pipeline for OpenShift:
+In this example, we are setting up a custom CI/CD pipeline for OpenShift<br/>
-1)Build - OpenShift takes a release artefact from Nexus Repository and builds a Docker image 2)Deploy - Use the appropriate application properties based on the target environment (DEV,TEST,PROD).
+1)Build - OpenShift takes a release artefact from Nexus Repository and builds a Docker image<br/>
+2)Deploy - Use the appropriate application properties based on the target environment (DEV,TEST,PROD).
 The secrets mechanism is being used to store the properties